Bounds for extreme zeros of Meixner-Pollaczek polynomials: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge support by the National Institute for Theoretical and Computational Sciences (NITheCS) in the form of a contribution towards a writing retreat which enabled us to finalise this paper.
+The authors gratefully acknowledge support by the National Institute for Theoretical and Computational Sciences (NITheCS) towards a writing retreat.
+They also thank the anonymous referees for useful comments that helped to improve the manuscript.